jpatrickpark/myuciclassisfull/README.md

 It saves the status of the requested courses in the database and compares with the school website every minute.

-The source is disclosed publicly on Github.
+The project is open-source on Github.